6 ways to boost mental well-being while working from home

 When you’re focused on work, it’s all too tempting to ignore scheduled downtime and keep plugging away.
 In short, don’t do that.
 Taking breaks allows you to decompress and recharge, even if it’s just throwing in a load of laundry.

 If possible, try to get some exercise during your break.
-Physical activity stimulates endorphins and relieves stress.
-While hitting the gym is out of the question these days, you can still walk around your block, do a quick video workout or just stretch for a while.
+Physical activity is well known to stimulate endorphins and relieve stress.
+You can walk around your block, do a quick video workout, or just stretch for a while.

 If you have a mental illness

-People who have been diagnosed with a mental health condition like anxiety or depression may face additional challenges when working from home during the pandemic.
-Isolation and loneliness can exacerbate psychological disorders, and the resources of normal times—such as in-person counseling sessions and support group meetings—are likely unavailable.
+People who have been diagnosed with a mental health condition like anxiety or depression may face additional challenges when working from home.
+Isolation and loneliness can worsen psychological disorders.

-To cope with isolation, it’s especially important for people with mental health conditions to maintain their daily routine, such as keeping regular hours and getting dressed in the morning, says the National Alliance on Mental Illness (NAMI).
-Face-to-face time with others is also important, advises NAMI, so opt for video conversations over phone calls when you can.
-Understand that some days will be worse than others, too.
+To cope with isolation, it’s especially important for people with mental health conditions to maintain their daily routine, such as keeping regular hours and getting dressed in the morning.
+Face-to-face time with others is also important, so opt for video conversations over phone calls when you can.

-The American Psychiatric Association (APA) also recommends that homebound workers with mental health conditions stick to their treatment plans as closely as possible.
-Make sure you have sufficient medication on hand, and check with your healthcare provider (HCP) to see if you can pick up an extra 60- or 90-days’ worth.
-If you notice your symptoms changing or if you need support, try to schedule telehealth appointments with your therapist.
+People with mental health conditions should also stick to their treatment plans as closely as possible.
+If you notice your symptoms changing or if you need support, schedule appointments with your therapist.

-If you’re experiencing a mental health crisis, get in touch with your healthcare provider, text HOME or NAMI to 741741. or call the National Suicide Prevention Lifeline at 1-800-273-8255 or call, text, or chat 988 as soon as possible.
+If you’re experiencing a mental health crisis, as soon as possible, get in touch with your healthcare provider, text HOME to 741741, or call, text, or chat 988 to reach the 988 Suicide & Crisis Lifeline.

 Go easy on yourself

-That goes for everyone.
-These are tough times, so cut yourself and your colleagues some slack.
+Cut yourself and your colleagues some slack when you’re working from home.
 Maintain realistic expectations.
-It’s hard to work and supervise your kids full-time, and managers may need to make allowances.
-Expect interruptions, roll with them and do what you can to minimize them in the future.
+It’s hard to work and supervise your kids full-time, for example, and managers may need to make allowances.
+Expect interruptions, roll with them, and do what you can to minimize them in the future.
 With some intentionality, you can reduce work-from-home stress and focus on the things that matter most.

 Article sources open article sources

 National Alliance on Mental Illness.
-“COVID-19 Resource and Information Guide.”
+Working From Home.
+April 2020.

 More On